strawhouselabs/how-we-SRED/README.md

 - e.g., a automated system for identifying some core variable to business could be experimental.
 - e.g., testing different algorithms for performing some task in an adequate amount of time.

 Then, we set up the service [IFTTT](http://ifttt.com/) to post once per day in our developer Slack channel asking the staff to each complete a "daily work uncertainty report."
+The configuration and integration is simple and can be done by anyone.
+This post links off to a [Google Form](https://docs.google.com/forms/u/0/).

 ![IFTTT Configuration](https://d2ppvlu71ri8gs.cloudfront.net/items/1H0L081A2i0a1w222m2E/Screen%20Shot%202017-05-04%20at%204.31.56%20PM.png?v=14c02386)

-The configuration and integration is simple and can be done by anyone.
-This post links off to a [Google Form](https://docs.google.com/forms/u/0/), which provides just two questions:
+Our Google Form asks just two questions:
 1. "What project did you work on today?"
 2. "Describe any experiments, difficulties or uncertainties you ran in to on that project."